nusco/narjillos/backlog.md

     g backlog N          prints the topmost N features

 ##Basic Lab Analysis
->goal: faster evolution
+>goal: understand what is happening in the dish

-    Track historical data in experiment for offline analysis in a spreadsheet.
+    Track historical data in experiment for analysis.

-* Track history data together with ancestry eggs/creatures/food/evolution-speed/etc.
+* Track history data together with ancestry creatures/food/etc.

 * Dump history to CSV
-  Run analysis with --history to dump a CSV file of history
+  Run analysis with --history to dump a CSV file of history.

-+ Measure extinctions in Lab
-  Assuming they are important, and they can be measure effectively.
-Check existing papers.
+  This should be good for analysis in a spreadsheet.

-+ Measure evolution speed
+* Measure evolution speed
   This seems to be hard.
 The mutation rate solutions seems useless.
 Any help from existing papers?

++ Measure extinctions
+  Assuming they are important, and they can be measured effectively.
+Check existing papers.

-+ Measure min/max generations in Lab
++ Measure min/max generations in Lab and history
-+ Measure distance of common ancestor in Lab
 + Measure longest dead branch in Lab
++ Measure distance of common ancestor in Lab and history

-+ Add standard deviation of gene pool to history data
++ Measure standard deviation of gene pool in Lab and history

 + Fail with explicit error if running ancestry analysis on a file without ancestry
 + Warning in case of conflicting command-line arguments of main apps
   like -s and experiment file used together